CongL3/IMDBViewer/README.md

 # IMDBViewer
-Creating a simple app to parse and show films from IMDB
+Creating a simple app to parse and show films from IMDB,

-Uses these Pods
+Uses these:

-youtube-ios-player-helper, Alamofire, Kingfisher
+MVVM, youtube-ios-player-helper, Alamofire, Kingfisher

 Current screenshots